 WELCOME TO LOS DOS LAREDOS: TRADE CENTER OF THE AMERICAS

-Generating more than $231.1 Billion in trade, the Port of Laredo is the Number One Inland Port on the U.S.-Mexico border, ranking number Three Custom District in the U.S. by value of shipment, and generating over $324 Billion in international trade.
-In addition, the Port of Laredo is the nation’s Number One land border gateway by value of imports and exports, ranking first in the nation in 2019, transported across the border by highways, railroads and pipelines.
+Generating more than $231.1 Billion in trade, the Port of Laredo is the Number One Inland Port on the U.S.-Mexico border, ranking number Three Custom District in the U.S. by the value of the shipment, and generating over $324 Billion in international trade.
+In addition, the Port of Laredo is the nation’s Number One land border gateway by the value of imports and exports, ranking first in the nation in 2019, transported across the border by highways, railroads, and pipelines.

-For the last several years, Mexico’s economic reforms, increased U.S./Mexico trade and cross border production sharing combined to spur Laredo’s growth as never before.
-As the fastest growing city east of the Rocky Mountains and the most competitive NAFTA crossing, Laredo’s bright economic future is vibrant.
+For the last several years, Mexico’s economic reforms increased U.S./Mexico trade and cross-border production sharing combined to spur Laredo’s growth as never before.
+As the fastest growing city east of the Rocky Mountains and the most competitive USMCA crossing, Laredo’s bright economic future is vibrant.